Henry Brown Collection

 Henry Brown was born on June 11, 1821 in Washington County, Pennsylvania.
 He and his wife Caroline took their wedding vows in Perry County, Ohio on December 23, 1847.
 Brown became a Private in Company A of the 31st Ohio Infantry in the summer of 1861.
 Under the command of Colonel Moses B. Walker, the 31st Ohio left Camp Chase in Columbus, Ohio, on August 4, 1861 and moved into Kentucky.
 The 31st Ohio served in the Army of the Ohio until that army was renamed the Army of the Cumberland in January, 1863.
 The regiment participated in the battles of Perryville, Stones River (Murfreesboro), Chickamauga, Chattanooga, Atlanta, Betonville, and many other engagements in the western theater.
 The 31st Ohio mustered out on July 20, 1865, in Louisville, Kentucky.
 Two hundred and thirty three men of the 31st Ohio died as a result of battle, wounds, or disease.
 Henry Brown succumbed to disease on November 22, 1862, in Nashville, Tennessee.
 A family register of the Brown family is included.

-Collection consists of one box divided into four series:
+Collection consists of ten folders in one box.
+The material is divided into four series:

 - Series I: Personal and Biographical